 In selecting participants, The Women’s Foundation and the Mentoring Programme Advisory Council consider the following competencies and criteria:

 What is the selection process?

-The face-to-face interview is the chance for applicants to compellingly convey their skills and experience, and outline how they would benefit from and contribute to the Mentoring Programme.
+The interview is the chance for applicants to compellingly convey their skills and experience, and outline how they would benefit from and contribute to the Mentoring Programme.
 Mentor and protégé applicants will be interviewed by two people for 10 minutes.
 To ensure a fair and objective interviewing process, all interviewers receive training on conducting interviews.

 What is the time commitment?

 The success of the Programme is, in large part, thanks to the engagement and drive of the participants.
 Based on past experience, the participants who get most out of the Programme are those who whole-heartedly commit to, and invest time and energy in, the Programme and their mentoring relationship.